Fahd2025/multi-pos/docs/invoice builder/2025-12-09-company-info-page-implementation.md

 ## 📝 ZATCA Compliance Notes

 ### Phase 1 Requirements Met:

 - ✅ VAT Number field (15 digits for KSA)
 - ✅ Commercial Registration Number field
-- ✅ Company name (required for QR code)
+- ✅ Branch name (required for QR code)
 - ✅ Data structure ready for ZATCA QR generation

 ### Phase 2 Preparation:

-- Company info will be used by `ZatcaService` backend
+- Branch info will be used by `ZatcaService` backend
 - VAT number and CRN will appear in generated invoices
 - Logo will display on printed invoices
 - Address fields support e-invoicing requirements